The-Vargas-Lab/TP53-and-Radioresistance/README.md

-# TP53-and-Endometrial-Cancer
+# Synergistic Effect of MDM2 Inhibitors and Radiotherapy in Endometrial Cancer

-R code for graphs and analyses in Vargas TP53 and Endometrial Cancer publication
+R code for graphs and analyses in "Synergistic Effect of MDM2 Inhibitors and Radiotherapy in Endometrial Cancer" publication